 The following unaudited pro forma condensed financial statements reflect our financial position as of June 30, 2005, and our results of operations for the fiscal years ended December 31, 2004, 2003 and 2002 and the six months ended June 30, 2005, giving effect to the sale of our Safety Components common stock.
 Historical financial data used to prepare the pro forma financial statements were derived from the audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2004, and the unaudited financial statements in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2005, which are incorporated by reference into this Information Statement.
-These unaudited pro forma condensed financial statements should be read in conjunction with our historical consolidated financial statements and the notes thereto.
+These unaudited pro forma condensed financial statements and the notes thereto.
 The unaudited pro forma condensed consolidated financial statements set forth below are not necessarily indicative of what the actual results of operations would have been had these events occurred as of the dates indicated and is not intended to be a projection of future results.